nekonee/the_lands_of_jo-ebs/README.md

 cd build/autotools/
 autoreconf -i
 ```
-At this point you can run into some error, probably because you don't have automake and libtool installed.
+At this point you can run into some errors, probably because you don't have automake and libtool installed.
 You can install them by typing
 ```
 sudo apt install automake
 sudo apt install libtool